johnhyde/island/ZZ extracts.md

 — https://www.youtube.com/user/Fitzthistlewits/about

 (corresponds to: Untwined Fray I guess?)

+"and dreamed as young men do"
+— “Mid-Air Concession”, by Penny Arcade, https://www.penny-arcade.com/comic/2025/05/12/mid-air-concession, the fruit and cheese platter on airplane comic
+◆ idk

+when animals go to heaven and become human, i wonder what they’ll think. i bet they’ll be embarrassed how silly they were down here
+— something online, idk
+◆ all those parts we talk about heaven, i guess, perhaps specifically "simply rectifies your moral nature"

+Stephen Hawking: Im here now, in heaven.
+I hope you saved a big glass of beer for me 1,000,000 other guys who died: What the hell.
+Who said that David Bowie: Shut the fuc k up
+Muhammad Ali: What?
+Santa Claus: Every one just shut the fuck up
+— dril, in some tweet of his
+◆ all those parts we talk about heaven, i guess, perhaps specifically the first time

 [@ Insert further ones here, leaving the one below as the end of the file ~M]